Graduate Programs and Careers

 This program prepares students to work as mathematicians in government, business, and industry.
 This degree may also be a “stepping stone” for students who ultimately wish to pursue a doctorate in mathematics or a closely related subject.

 This degree requires 30 credits of approved coursework at or above the 5000 level.
-At least 18 of these credits must be at the 6000 level or above, excluding MATH 6990 and MATH 7990 (Continuing Graduate Advisement) and MATH 7910 (College Teaching Internship).
+At least 18 of these credits must be at the 6000 level or above, excluding MATH 6990 and MATH 7990 (Continuing Graduate Advisement).
 Generally, most of the coursework will be in mathematics, but the student’s supervisory committee may approve courses in statistics, physics, engineering, or any other discipline, if it seems such coursework is appropriate for the student’s program of study.

 The Plan B or project option requires taking 3 credits of MATH 6970 and working with a faculty member on a smaller research project.
 A written report of the research must be approved by the student’s supervisory committee.
 An oral defense of the report must be scheduled through the School of Graduate Studies.